PenoaksDev/Milky-Framework/README.md

 ## Getting Started

-Penoaks Framework uses Composer to manage dependencies.
-So, before using Penoaks Framework, make sure you have Composer installed on your machine.
+Milky Framework uses Composer to manage dependencies.
+So, before using Milky Framework, make sure you have Composer installed on your machine.

 ### Dependencies